2019 The Next Chapter: Master Classes for the Seasoned Professional

 Offered each May, The Next Chapter is a response to members’ requests for professional development content that pushes experienced professionals’ development: that assists them in making nuanced decisions, staying current with legal and technology changes, engaging campus stakeholders, and gaining the respect necessary to redefine access on their campuses.
 The three-day intensive master classes provide institutional leaders and seasoned disability professionals with “the next step” in professional development with national-expert instructors offering a deep dive into an “advanced” curriculum.
 Each participant selects ONE class for an in-depth focus on a specific topic.

 All participants receive a certificate of advanced study.
 Continuing education units (CEUs) from the Commission on Rehabilitation Counselor Certification (CRCC) are available.
-Look for information on the 2019 Next Chapter in February 2019.

 The 2018 program held in Atlanta included the following master classes: